Calico and tortoiseshell cats are best known for their beautiful multicolored coats of black, orange and white - and their “tortitude”.

-Both “calico” and “tortoiseshell” are terms that refer to the color and pattern of a cat’s coat and do not refer to the cat’s breed.
-So a domestic shorthair cat can be a calico just as much as a Japanese Bobtail can be a calico cat!
+Both “calico” and “tortoiseshell” are terms that refer to the color and pattern of a cat’s coat and do not actually refer to the cat’s breed.
+So a domestic shorthair cat can be a tortoiseshell just as much as a Japanese Bobtail can be a calico cat!

 So, how can you spot the difference between a calico cat and a tortoiseshell cat?
 Read on!

 Tortoiseshell Cats, often called “torties” for short, have a combination of two colors, normally black and orange.
 Their mottled coats are as a result of what genetics call Lyonization.